JacobEmmersonStovall/jacobstovallwebsite2022/README.md

-# jacobstovallwebsite2022
+# Jacob Stovall Website 2022

-After learning people are actually visiting my website, I thought it was a good idea to improve it.
+Knowing that people are now viewing my website without advertising it at all, I've created this project in order to make it more presentable.